developerKhusanjon/kiwi/README.md

 # Kiwi
 Build your bot.
-Simplified fsm based bots with Cats Effect
+Simplified dsl for building bots :)